-Therefore, case (i) occurs when the the product of arbitrage opportunity and the pool liquidity, as measured by the left hand side of \eqref{eq:conditionIneq}, is large relative to the base gas fee.
-Note that $(1-O^{-1/2})^2-\hat z$ depends on $O$ only and, as illustrated in Figure \ref{quantity_o}, it is positive and strictly increasing in the arbitrage opportunity $O$.
-As a result, both cases in Theorem \ref{thm:Main} can happen.
+Thus, case (i) occurs when the product of the price discrepancy and the liquidity level, as measured by the left-hand side of \eqref{eq:conditionIneq}, is large relative to the base gas fee.
+Note that $(1-O^{-1/2})^2-\hat z$ depends only on $O$ and, as illustrated in Figure \ref{quantity_o}, it is positive and strictly increasing in the price discrepancy $O$.
+As a result, both cases in Theorem \ref{thm:Main} are possible.